 Don was first elected to the Legislative Assembly in November 2003, representing the constituency of Saskatoon Southeast.
 He was re-elected in the 2007, 2011, and 2016 provincial elections.
 During his term in opposition, Don served as critic for Justice, deputy critic for First Nations and Métis Relations, Opposition Deputy House Leader, and sat on the legislature’s Standing Committee on Private Bills.

 Since the 2007 provincial election, Don has served Saskatchewan as Minister of Justice and Minister of Advanced Education.
-He is currently Minister of Education, Minister of Labour Relations and Workplace Safety, and a member of the caucus Legislation and Regulation Review Committee.
+He is currently Deputy Premier, Minister of Education, Minister of Labour Relations and Workplace Safety, Minister responsible for the Saskatchewan Workers’ Compensation Board, and a member of the caucus Legislation and Regulation Review Committee.

-Don and his wife Sandy are long-time residents in the Lakeridge area of Saskatoon.
+Don and his wife Sandy reside in the Rosewood area of Saskatoon.